 Based upon the case of Stokes vs. INS, the law is that an immigration officer may not decline a marriage based green card due to suspicion of fraud unless the officer gives the parties a written warning and written notice of their rights and gives them a second chance to present evidence and convince the officer that the marriage is genuine.
 You may not be happy about having to go through 2 interviews, but you should think of it as having two chances to get your green card.

-While the immigration officer will usually be friendly at the initial interview, the Stokes interview may be conducted more like an interrogation and may possibly last for the whole day (8 hours).
+While the immigration officer will usually be friendly at the initial interview, the Stokes interview may be conducted more like an interrogation and may possibly last for the whole day (7 or 8 hours).
 It is very important for you to keep your cool and continue to project a confident demeanor, even though this may be difficult.
 You will be given some idea as to why you did not pass the first time, and will be given an opportunity to explain.

 At the Stokes interview it is standard procedure for the spouses to be interviewed separately, for their answers to be recorded, and compared with one another.
 The following are some typical questions that may be asked:

 - Questions about your daily routines, such as who typically gets up first in the morning, whether your spouse wears pajamas or underwear to bed or even nothing at all, whether your spouse eats breakfast, if so, at what time, and what does he or she usually eat, who sleeps on which side of the bed.
 You may be asked questions such as what color is your spouse’s tooth brush?
 What time do each of you typically arrive home from work?
 What kind of food does your spouse prefer?
-What does your spouse drink at home, i.e. coffee, soda, bottled water, beer, vodka, etc?
+What beverages does your spouse drink at home, i.e. coffee, soda, bottled water, beer, vodka, etc?
 Who does the shopping, and what stores do you typically frequent for grocery shopping?
 Do you have any pets, what are their names, and who takes care of them?
 When is the last time you went to a movie together and what movie was it?
 Does your spouse take any medications, if so, which?

 - Questions about your home.
 These could be the number of rooms, whether there is carpeting, if so, in which rooms, the colors of the walls, the colors of the walls or wallpaper, what kind of furniture and appliances you have, What do the windows face out to?
 How many closets are there and what stuff is in each closet?
 Do you have a vacuum cleaner?
 Where is it kept?